Humans + Dogs: The Longest Love Story

 Your dog’s wag and paw preference say a lot about their personality.

-Research shows a whimpering dog sounds as sad as a crying baby to pet parents.
-Here's why.
+To pet parents, a whimpering dog sounds as sad as a crying baby.
+Here’s why.